ceofvo/travel-app/README.md

  - Run production build using `npm run build-prod`
  - Start the project with `npm run start`
  - In your preferred browser visit `http://localhost:8081/`

-# Production Demo

-To view the live website and explore the project features, [click here.](https://a-news-article-nlp.herokuapp.com//)

 # License